anikan314/anikan314.github.io/miscellaneous:/apptips.md

 - What does the application process look like (timelines, deadlines, etc.)?
 - Examples of programs I was interested in, and the profiles of trainees & investigators (MD/PhD) whose careers I wanted to emulate.

-A couple of months before submitting my primary applications (February), I set up individual meetings with each of my letter-writers and presented my slides, taking the time to discuss exactly what I hoped their letter would convey about me and why I would make a successful physician-scientist.
+A couple of months before submitting my primary applications, I set up individual meetings with each of my letter-writers and presented my slides, taking the time to discuss exactly what I hoped their letter would convey about me and why I would make a successful physician-scientist.
 I shared my essays with all of my recommenders so that they could better understand my story and journey to an MD/PhD.
 Looking back, these conversations helped me ensure that my letters would emphasize my individuality, story, and vision for my career, which I believe led to subsequent success during the application process.

 ---